PhilippGnoyke/AsTdEA/README.md

 | 13           | targetIntraVersionCds   | List<Integer.Integer> |        | Intra-version smell IDs of all intra-version smells that were split, separated by commas (version ID and smell ID within the version) |

 #### interVersion\ClassCdsTransitions\\&lt;Inter-version smell ID&gt;.csv<br>interVersion\PackageCdsTransitions\\&lt;Inter-version smell ID&gt;.csv
+These files provide a list of all transitions and their properties within the respective inter-version cyclic dependency.
 | Column index | Column name in the .csv | Data type       | Range                                                              | Column description                                                                                                           |
 |--------------|-------------------------|-----------------|--------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|
 | 0            | sourceVersion           | Integer         | [0..∞)                                                             | ID of the version at the tail of the transition                                                                              |